TrshPnda/trshpnda.github.io/_posts/2020-10-18-FirstPostCrazyWeek.md

 title: What a Week!
 published: true
 ---
-Passed the OSCP last weekend, won my first CTF at Hackfest@BsidesToronto Beginners CTF 2020 and got a blog running.
+Passed the OSCP last weekend, placed 1st at my first CTF at Hackfest@BsidesToronto Beginners CTF 2020 and got a blog running.

 Planning to use this space to post writeups, futurefunk, punk rock and cool art shit.